 Illumina is improving human health by unlocking the power of the genome.
 Our focus on innovation has established us as the global leader in DNA sequencing and array-based technologies, serving customers in the research, clinical and applied markets.
 Our products are used for applications in the life sciences, oncology, reproductive health, agriculture and other emerging segments.

 SolveBio enables biopharma customers to leverage molecular information for therapeutic development by unifying and connecting data across the organization so that scientists can run analytics and answer questions in real-time based on harmonized internal and external data.
 SolveBio catalogs all of their data as biological entities, like variants, genes, and gene expression profiles, creating a centralized cloud-based inventory of all the biological components in their data layer.
 Then, leveraging technology and human expertise, SolveBio links the data across silos.
 SolveBio’s graphical interface allows researchers, in their organization, to find the right data at the right time to directly run analytics on all the data to answer mission-critical questions.
 SolveBio’s RESTful API brings unified, enriched data to downstream applications for analytics and visualization.

 NextGENe software’s Expression Comparison tool can be used to identify the differentially expressed genes and with a simple click of a button, NextGENe software’s expression analysis results can be uploaded to Pathway Studio, enabling the visualization of the disease mechanisms, gene expression and more.
 This automated linkage can improve laboratory efficiency by allowing researchers to quickly access a broad knowledge base without requiring tedious and error prone manual searches.

 Partner with Elsevier

-We are actively seeking industry partners worldwide with innovative products to provide seamless integration of Pathway Studio with innovative upstream analysis tools.
-To become a partner, please click on the Become A Partner, fill out the form and a team member will contact you.
+We are actively seeking industry partners worldwide with innovative products to provide seamless integration of our New Biology Solution with innovative upstream analysis tools.
+To become a partner, please click on the Become A Partner link below and a team member will contact you.